 Haiku's can be simple to write or very difficult to write.
 It's what it means to you.
 I recently discovered Haiku and am very fond of it.
 I've been reading many authors and varieties.
 Haiku is almost like a puzzle - to capture a moment or feeling in 5-7-5 is brilliant when done right.
 I have read many very good ones on Fictionpress.4/25/2007 #16

 To me, a haiku is simply a more compact form of poetry in which leaving out some things, everything is being said.
-It's a great method for emphasis on a subject.5/04/2007 #18
+It's a great method for emphasis on a subject.5/4/2007 #18

 Well, like what everyone has said a haiku is basic a poem with lines that go five seven five.
 Well, most tends to have meanings but it doesn't need to.
-It can be simple and funny!5/16/2007 #19
+It can be simple and funny!
+Mouse ran up a tree, The tree hid in the shadows, Of a very thick grove, that didn't make a lot of meaning out, but it was yet a picture painted and also a little story.5/16/2007 #19

 Humm.
 Looks to me like a very dead forum, but let's see whether we can rouse some interest... amazing though that despite the very large number of authors on FP there appears to be very little interest in forums of this type anyway.